Learning to synthesise the ageing brain without longitudinal data: Introduction

 One particular challenge is inter-subject variation: every individual has a unique ageing trajectory.
 Previous approaches built a spatio-temporal atlas to predict average brain images at different ages~\citep{davis2010population,huizinga2018spatio}.
-However, the learnt atlas does not preserve subject-specific characteristics.
+However, individuals with different health status follow different ageing trajectories.
+An atlas may not preserve subject-specific characteristics; thus, may preclude accurate modelling of individual trajectories and further investigation on the effect of different factors, e.g.\ age, gender, education, etc~\citep{ravi2019degenerative1}.
 Recent studies proposed subject-specific ageing progression with neural networks~\citep{ravi2019degenerative,rachmadi2019predicting}, although they require longitudinal data to train.
 Ideally, the longitudinal data should cover a long time span with frequent sampling to ensure stable training.
 However, such data are difficult and expensive to acquire, particularly for longer time spans.
-Even in ADNI~\citep{petersen2010alzheimer}, the most well-known large-scale dataset, longitudinal images are acquired at few time points and cover only a few years.
+Even in ADNI~\citep{petersen2010alzheimer}, one of the most well-known large-scale datasets, longitudinal images are acquired at few time points and cover only a few years.
 Longitudinal data of sufficient time span remain an open challenge.

 In this paper, we build the foundations of a model that can be trained without longitudinal data.
 A simplified schematic of our model is shown in Fig.~\ref{fig: simple illustration} along with example results.
-Given a brain image, our model produces a brain of the same subject at target age and health state.
+Given a brain image, our model produces a brain of the same subject at target age.
 The input image is first encoded into a latent space, which is modulated by two vectors representing target age difference and health state (AD status in this paper), respectively.
-The conditioned latent space is finally decoded to an output image, i.e. the synthetically aged image.
+The conditioned latent space is finally decoded to an output image, i.e.\ the synthetically aged image.